yeltsinvc/Sumo-Tutorial/README.md

 ### Step 11
 We could define a lane which is absolutely restricted to buses on the map.
-1. Modify a lane information in hello.net.xml.
-Add ”vClass” parameter (List of vClass) which defines only the specific type of vehicles can run in this lane.
+1. Modify a lane information in `hello.net.xml`.
+Add `vClass` parameter (List of vClass) which defines only the specific type of vehicles can run in this lane.
-A example of modifying 2to1 0 lane in the file hello.net.xml generated by NET-CONVERT :
+A example of modifying 2to1 0 lane in the file `hello.net.xml` generated by NET-CONVERT :
 ```xml
 ...
     <lane id="2to1_0" index="0" speed="13.89" length="600.00" vClass = ’bus’ shape="600.00,4.80 0.00,4.80"/>
 ...
 ```
-Note that 2to1 0 lane is one lane of 2to1 edge which we created in edge file.
+Note that `2to1` 0 lane is one lane of `2to1` edge which we created in edge file.
-2. Then, we can add some buses in the hello.rou.xml file.
+2. Then, we can add some buses in the `hello.rou.xml` file.
-A example for the new hello.rou.xml :
+A example for the new `hello.rou.xml` :
 ```xml
 <routes>
   <vType accel="1.0" decel="5.0" id="Car" length="5.0" minGap="2.0" maxSpeed="50.0" sigma="0" />